LightningCreations/lclib/doc/MiscUtilities.md

 There is a full specialization for void that can be assigned from any type.

 A program may specialize ValueDiscard for a `User-specified type` as long as that type is a (possibly cv-qualified) class type, provided that the specialization is assignable from a (possibly const-qualified) lvalue of that type, the destructor is trivial, and the default constructor can be called in a constant expression.
-The assignment operator must not throw any exceptions unless `T` is volatile-qualified, and evaluating the argument results in an exception.
+The assignment operator must not throw any exceptions unless `T` is volatile-qualified.
 The assignment operator of a user-provided specialization of `ValueDiscard` is permitted to evaluate its argument even if the type is not volatile-qualified, but such an evaluation may not throw any exceptions (unless the type is volatile-qualified).
 This permits specializations for user-provided types that emulate volatile (reading them itself is observeable behavior) to fully emulate the behavior of volatile.